Kong/kubernetes-ingress-controller/TESTING.md

 - upgrade scenarios tested in [upgrade tests][test_e2e_upgrade]

-These tests deploy KIC and Kong Gateway in a cluster using the requested image(s) which could be customized via dedicated environment variables like
+These tests deploy KIC and Kong Gateway in a cluster using the requested image(s) which could be customized via dedicated environment variables like:

 - [`TEST_KONG_CONTROLLER_IMAGE_OVERRIDE`][env_var_controller_image_override]
 - [`TEST_KONG_IMAGE_OVERRIDE`][env_var_kong_image_override]

+On CI, those are being run both in kind and GKE environments.

 #### How to run